 EventScripts can trigger scripts based on the proximity of specific Bluetooth devices.
 Scripts can be triggered when devices are 'found' and 'lost'.

-Devices must be 'discoverable' in order to be selected for monitoring but once selected they do not have to stay in discoverable mode in order to trigger lost and found bluetooth events.
+Devices do not need to be paired with your computer in order to trigger events in EventScripts.
+Devices only need to be 'discoverable' in order to be selected for monitoring but once selected they do not have to stay in discovery mode in order to trigger lost and found bluetooth events.

 EventScripts can trigger scripts when it detects motion.
 To do this it turns on the iSight camera in your Mac and montors the feed for motion.